 Speed & Performance

-In this segment of our CyberGhost VPN review, we’ll check this VPN’s performance.
+In this segment of our CyberGhost VPN review, we’ll check the VPN’s performance.
 This is done by connecting to various servers and testing them individually.
 So, keep on reading.

 CyberGhost VPN Speed Test

 We test VPNs by connecting to their local and long-distance servers.
-With that said, keep in mind that we’re located in Europe and that we’ll be testing servers that range from the United States all the way to Australia.
+With that said, keep in mind that we’re located in Europe and that we’ve tested servers that range from the United States all the way to Australia.

 Local Speed Tests